 Barnum also was less known as a Connecticut mayor advocating for prostitution and alcohol laws, for founding the Bridgeport Hospital, improving the water supply and adding gas lighting to the streets.
 History lovers, The Greatest Showman is not that biopic.

-As a teen in the 1980s, I’d seen this character before at the theatre, in the smash hit London West End musical.
+As a teen in the 1980s, I’d seen this character before at the theatre, in the smash-hit London West End musical.
 This title Barnum and starring British comedy actor, Michael Crawford donning his best American accent.
 It was the first (but not the last) time I’d seen a famous telly person live so I was super excited.
 That is unless you include those Scottish celebrities from Christmas pantos.
 More of my memories of Crawford are HERE.

 Back to the review… there can be little comparison of these two versions of his biopics, with distinctly different performances and intended audiences, plot lines and budgets.
 Now on with the show… let the music start…

 Here Jackman is the perfect actor for The Greatest Showman, his explosive presence making his leading role as Barnum a loveable and engaging character.
 This from the start of this biopic movie.
-This even though his character did irritate me in one plot line (which it turned out was based on bollocks anyway).
+This even though his character did irritate me in one plotline (which it turned out was based on bollocks anyway).
 Barnum seen literally, theatrically and figuratively as a man in the shadows at the start of the film.

 As we see Jackman as Barnum as he emerges into the spotlight with his circus troupe behind him.
 This scene played similar to the plot with the film looking at the rise and fall then the re-emergence of this man.
 His story told in both myth and legend.
-But despite this we know and feel this will be an engaging performance – as it always is with Jackman – even if the plot is loosely based on fact.
+But despite this, we know and feel this will be an engaging performance – as it always is with Jackman – even if the plot is loosely based on fact.

 The film takes us then by a flashback to Barnum’s childhood and humble beginnings.
 His father Philo – a poor tailor – selling materials selling to the rich, Mr Hallett (Fredric Lehne), as the young Barnum accompanies him.
 While the adults talk business, Barnum kinda shows he has a bit of a soft spot for Hallett’s daughter Charity.

 This as he attracts her attention doing a wee magic trick, while she drinks – then spills – her afternoon tea.
-Her laughter and a tea-stained ruined frock annoys her father, blaming and slapping Barnum.
+Her laughter and a tea-stained ruined frock annoy her father, blaming and slapping Barnum.
 Barnum swears they won’t be parted and this leading to a song, A Million Dreams.

 The two children bond, write letters (with the replies not withheld from her by a parent, The Notebook (2004) style) as she’s sent away to Finishing School.
-In a sweet montage they then grow up to be the photogenic Michelle Williams (Charity) and Hugh Jackman (Barnum).
+In a sweet montage, they then grow up to be the photogenic Michelle Williams (Charity) and Hugh Jackman (Barnum).

 Charity’s father disowning her as the two inevitably tell him they are in love and then marry.
 This marriage against the wishes of her disapproving father.
 Still poor and penniless Charity is happy, but Barnum wants more for them giving her the life he thinks she wants.
 This starting with their mutual childhood dream house (as definitely seen in The Notebook).